RPiyush/PerAppSampleApp-iOS/README.md

 After changing app language from App Settings, app will relaunch and it preserves previous UI state.

 **State Restoration**
-- Storyboard: This is added in interface builder.
+- **Storyboard**: This is added in interface builder.
 In view controller's indentity inspector restoration identifier added same name as VC.
-- Programmatically:
+- **Programmatically**:
-    1. Restoration Identifier: While creating VC programmatically, the restoration identifier should be given manually either while creating instance or in viewDidLoad life cycle method.
+    1. _Restoration Identifier_: While creating VC programmatically, the restoration identifier should be given manually either while creating instance or in viewDidLoad life cycle method.
-    2. Restoration Class: We need to provide restoration class.
+    2. _Restoration Class_: We need to provide restoration class.
-    3. UIViewControllerRestoration: ViewController should implement 'UIViewControllerRestoration' method.
+    3. _UIViewControllerRestoration_: ViewController should implement 'UIViewControllerRestoration' method.
     For all the deatils see 'ProfileSettingsVC' class.